East Germany's Görlitz holds AfD-CDU runoff vote for mayor | DW | 16.06.2019

-The far-right AfD hopes to win its first mayoral election in a runoff vote with the CDU.
-Voting in Görlitz is being seen as a litmus test for the strength of far-right sympathies in former East Germany.
+The far-right AfD hoped to win its first mayoral election in a runoff vote with the CDU.
+But according to media reports, the populist party has been outpaced by the CDU.

-Voters in the eastern German city of Görlitz on Sunday voted in a mayoral election that saw Alternative for Germany (AfD) candidate, 37-year-old Sebastian Wippel, a former police superintendant, take on 51-year-old Romanian-born, classical musician Octavian Ursu of Chancellor Angela Merkel's Christian Democratic Party (CDU).
+Voters in the eastern German city of Görlitz on Sunday went to the polls in a mayoral election that saw Alternative for Germany (AfD) candidate, 37-year-old Sebastian Wippel, a former police superintendant, take on 51-year-old Romanian-born, classical musician Octavian Ursu of Chancellor Angela Merkel's Christian Democratic Party (CDU).

 Polls closed at 6 p.m. local time (1600 UTC) with the result expected before 11 p.m.

-After votes had been counted in 73 of the 75 electoral districts, according to local media, Ursu had 54.6%, while Wippel had 45.4%, the Sächsische Zeitung reported.
-The votes in one of the election's key districts, Jägerkaserne, have not yet been tallied.
+After votes had been counted in 73 of the 75 electoral districts, according to local media, Ursu had 55.1% of the vote, while Wippel had 44.9%, the Sächsische Zeitung reported.
+Local media also reported voter turnout was 56%.

-Should the next mayor be a member of the AfD, it would be a nationwide first.
+If the AfD candidate had been elected mayor, it would have been a nationwide first.

 The runoff election in which 46,000 residents were eligible to vote was closely observed as a litmus test for support for the far-right AfD in the east of Germany.